 Well it is that time of the year again, the air temperature is dropping, and the ocean temperature off Mooloolaba will hit 19C by mid-July.
 A lot of divers are likely deciding, do I put up with my 5mm and be cold and therefore have shorter dives, or do I invest in a thicker suit, so I am comfortable and have longer dives.
 We all know winter diving on the Sunshine Coast generally consists of flat seas and clearer water, so why not make the most of it.
-Don’t forgot our awesome 3 dives days to Moreton Bay Marine Park: https://scubaworld.com.au/flinders-reef-2/ https://scubaworld.com.au/cherubs-cave/ which we run during the winter months.
+Don’t forgot our awesome 3 dives days to Moreton Bay Marine Park: Flinders Reef and Cherubs Cave which we run during the winter months.

-I’ve only had to change my SLT silicon wrist and neck seals once in last 3 years, and I do about 50 dives each season.
-The wrist seal can be changed in approx 3min with no tools required, and the neck seal takes about 10mins with the use of a tool (included).
-Wrist seals cost $49 each and a neck seal is $69.
-Which is much more affordable than other brands.
+The wrist seal can be changed in approx 3min with no tools required, and the neck seal takes about 10mins with the use of a tool.
+Wrist seals cost $45 each and a neck seal is $70.
+Which is much more affordable than latex (can cost up to $300 for seal changes)

 The conditions on the ex-HMAS Brisbane for my upcoming dive were beautiful.
-25 metres vis, 21C water temp and flat seas.
-I put on my Aqualung MK2 undergarment and donned my new Aqualung fusion bullet drysuit.
+15 metres vis, 23C water temp and flat seas.
+I put on my undergarment and donned my new Endurance One drysuit.
 It was an absolute dream to put on.
-The new air core inner layer not only reduces sweat, but it has a silky-smooth texture which makes it very easy to put on.
-Your feet and legs just slide in effortlessly.
-It’s definitely easier than putting on an 8mm suit.
+As dry suits are like an oversize wetsuit, your feet and legs just slide in effortlessly.
+In my opinion its easier than putting on an 8mm suit (once you get the hang of it).

 As I descended the mooring line, I added a little air to my suit to relieve the squeeze and trimmed out.
 The suit was so comfortable!
-There is minimal drag due to the super stretch outer layer, and the top of the line dump valve on right arm, makes dumping air hassle free.
+There is minimal drag due to the custom fit, and the dump valve on left arm, makes dumping air hassle free.

-At a price tag of AUD2749 plus AUD249 for the undergarment, it is definitely a large investment, however a drysuit will last much longer than a neoprene wetsuit.
-Neoprene compresses and expands on every dive, so after 100-200 dives a wetsuit will provide significantly less warmth compared to a new suit.
-The inner layer of the fusion bullet does not compress or expand.
+At a price tag of AUD3945 plus AUD598 for the undergarment, it is definitely a large investment, however a drysuit will last much longer than a neoprene wetsuit.
+Neoprene compresses and expands on every dive, so after 100-200 dives a wetsuit will provide significantly less thermal protection compared to a new suit.
+The inner layer of trilaminate drysuits do not compress or expand.
 If you own an 8mm, you need to wear extra weight to get you off the surface, however once you reach your desired depth, your wetsuit will compress, and you will be over weighted.
 Which means you need to add extra air to your BC to compensate.
 What happens when you ascend a few meters, your suit expands, and the air in your BC expands, so you let it out again.
 This becomes a constant battle during a multi level dive.

 A drysuit also expands your diving opportunities.
 New South Wales, Victoria, Adelaide, Perth, 3 dive days, caves, deep wrecks, Antarctica, etc.